Great Britain

 In the 14th and 15th centuries, England developed a flourishing wool trade with the Continent and a cottage-based textile industry in sheep-raising areas of the Cotswolds, Pennines, East Anglia (Norwich area), and the southwest.
 In the 18th century the invention of power-driven textile machinery revolutionized this earlier industry, and spinning and weaving operations moved out of the home and into factories.
 Early factories were powered by running water, and the abundance of this waterpower (and of soft water for the wool-washing processes) concentrated the early textile industry in the Pennines.
 Steam engines, fueled by coal, replaced water power after the 1780s, and the coalfields developed as major industrial centers.
 Lancashire (west Pennines) developed as a cotton textile center; Yorkshire (east Pennines), as the center of woolen manufactures; Birmingham and the Black Country (West Midlands), as a center for the manufacture of machinery and precision equipment; and the Glasgow area, as a shipbuilding and metallurgical center.
 By 1851 the United Kingdom was the world's leading industrial nation.
 It lost this industrial preeminence after the 1920s as other nations began to industrialize.
 Its economy continued to decline in relation to those of other developed countries, and after much indecision, it joined the European Economic Community in 1973.

-Manufacturing Workers directly engaged in manufacturing number approximately 5.5 million, or less than 17% of the total labor force.
+Workers directly engaged in manufacturing number approximately 5.5 million, or less than 17% of the total labor force.
 Of these, about 29% are engaged in the metallurgical and engineering industries, about 5% in chemical industries, about 10% in food processing, and 6% in textile manufacturing.
 About 10% work in vehicle manufacture, and 8% work in the paper, printing, and publishing industries.
 Increasing efficiency of production and elimination of uneconomic plants continue to reduce the numbers working in manufacturing.
 The main centers of industry are on the coalfields of northern England and Scotland, in the western Midlands, and around the major ports, including London.

 Agriculture